 Since these events are anonymous we store them for an unlimited period so that we have historic data.

 These are the events that we currently track:

 For all search events, we discard queries that are lengthy, look like a phone number, social security number, credit card number, or email.
 When we start tracking more events in ShopGun, we'll be sure to add them here.
 (We will add more events going forward but they will all be anonymous.)

-Unfortunately, this section is not about actual cookies.
-Instead, when organizations talk about cookies, they essentially mean the data that is saved on your devices so that the next time you visit a website or use an app, you don't have to start from the beginning.
+When organizations talk about cookies, they essentially mean the data that is saved on your devices so that the next time you visit a website or use an app, you don't have to start from the beginning.
 With cookies, you can continue to be logged in, have your settings saved, etc.

 Cookies, however, can also be used to track your behavior which is why they can be a bad thing.
 When you use ShopGun, we don't store cookies that can be used to track your behavior after you leave ShopGun.
 (This includes no advertising tracking cookies.)